huaminghuangtw/Evergreen-Notes/Permanent-Notes/Procrastination.md

 ---

 Solving the _problem of procrastination_ is solving the _problem of [getting started](just-getting-started.md) — getting started is the key factor for the other critical idea — _momentum_.

+---

+Motivation often increases after you begin.
+The lesson is not to wish you had more motivation, but to [make starting as easy as possible](always-start-small.md).

 You don’t find motivation to start; you need to start to find motivation.
 Motivation is a natural byproduct of movement.
 When in doubt, just start moving.